Armpit pain can be caused by many conditions, like a swollen lymph node, hidradenitis suppurativa or a muscular injury to the pectoral chest muscles.

 Psoriasis is an inflammatory autoimmune disease that is chronic and affects the skin in various areas of the body, including the armpit.
 This condition is associated with red rashes that can dry-up, itch, burn and cause pain.
 Read more about psoriasis symptoms and what can cause them.

-What to do: There is no specific treatment for psoriasis, although symptoms can be adequately managed to improve quality of life.
-A dermatologist can prescribe corticosteroid ointments, as well as light therapy and a psoriasis diet
+How to treat: There is no specific treatment for psoriasis, although symptoms can be adequately managed to improve quality of life.
+A dermatologist can prescribe corticosteroid ointments, as well as light therapy and a psoriasis diet.

 7. Intertrigo